The IRS is not increasing audits on middle class by hiring 87K new agents

-On Sunday, Aug.
-7, the Senate passed the Inflation Reduction Act of 2022, which includes the largest-ever federal effort to combat climate change and aims to lower rising costs of goods while paying down the nation's debt.
-The legislation also allocates funding to the Internal Revenue Service (IRS).
+On Aug.
+16, President Joe Biden signed the Inflation Reduction Act of 2022 into law.

+The legislation includes the largest-ever federal effort to combat climate change and aims to lower rising costs of goods while paying down the nation's debt.
+It also allocates funding to the Internal Revenue Service (IRS).

 After the Senate passed the bill, people on Twitter claimed that the funding would allow the IRS to increase audits on middle-class Americans by hiring 87,000 new agents.